-Providing one place where the community can find comprehensive information about efforts to address this epidemic is just one component of All4Knox.
-The long-term goal is to develop a communitywide strategic plan to reduce non-fatal overdoses and overdose deaths in our community, which we will launch at the Aug.
-2 Summit.
-Following the guidance set forth by the Substance Abuse and Mental Health Services Administration (SAMHSA), a national substance misuse prevention agency, we will divide the community into sectors to design strategies for each group.
-These sector strategies will support an overarching, communitywide plan to reverse this epidemic.
-The sector teams will begin their work at the 2019 Summit.
-Click here for more information about the 2019 Mayors’ All4Knox Summit, including registration.
+Providing one place where the community can find information about efforts to address this epidemic is just one component of All4Knox.
+The long-term goal is to develop a communitywide strategic plan to reduce substance misuse and its impact on our community, which we launched at the Aug.
+2 Mayors’ All4Knox Summit.
+Click here for more information.

 Several government agencies and health care providers are sharing data to help our community better understand this epidemic.
 Some of their findings include:

 All4Knox is a joint effort of Knox County and the City of Knoxville with facilitation and coordination support from Metro Drug Coalition, the Knox County District Attorney General’s Office and Knox County Health Department.
 Our hope is to bring together our governments, businesses, nonprofit organizations, faith-based communities and many others in a coordinated fashion to address the substance misuse epidemic.